joemellin/nReduce/README.md

     brew install redis

 ### Rmagick
 Used for image resizing.
 To install on OS X, first make sure you have the latest version of Xcode (free download from App Store).
+Uninstall imagemagick if it was installed:

+    brew uninstall imagemagick

-Uninstall imagemagick if it was installed (brew uninstall imagemagick) Then install imagemagick using homebrew with these flags:
+Then install imagemagick using homebrew with these flags:

     brew install imagemagick --disable-openmp